 - Don’t feed the trolls

-38. Follow back
+#37.
+Follow back

 If you want to boost engagement on networks like Twitter, you can’t be the kind of person who refuses to follow people back, unless you’re a celebrity (in which case you probably don’t need this list).

 Following back valid and genuine followers (not those accounts offering to sell you more Twitter followers) is a good practice.
-Reading, retweeting, thanking and replying to your followers is even better, because it says you care about them.
+Reading, retweeting, thanking, and replying to your followers is even better, because it says you care about them.

-39. Repurpose your content
+#38.
+Repurpose your content

 People vary in the kind of content they like to consume.
-Some people are visual and prefer videos, images or infographics, some are listeners and prefer podcasts.
+Some people are visual and prefer videos, images, or infographics, some are listeners and prefer podcasts.
 Most writers prefer to read text content.

-If you create a text post, consider repurposing it into an infographic, a video or a podcast.
+If you create a text post, consider repurposing it into an infographic, a video, or a podcast.
 And if you have a podcast, consider providing transcripts for the ones who prefer to read.